cairdcoinheringaahing/CGCC-Blog-drafts/blog_1/main.md

 Intially, the idea for a blog came about when Stack Exchange was promoting [BlogOverflow](https://stackoverflow.blog/2011/06/23/blog-overflow/) back in 2014.
 Unfortunately, the idea ["sort of just... stopped"](https://chat.stackexchange.com/transcript/message/15461516#15461516) and never came to fruition.
 4 years ago, [BlogOverflow stopped](https://meta.stackexchange.com/questions/291741/we-will-no-longer-be-hosting-blog-overflow), right as there was [renewed interest](https://chat.stackexchange.com/transcript/240?m=32929735#32929735) in having one, so we moved [off-site](https://medium.com/code-golf) for a while, before stagnating again.
 Finally, we decided to give it another shot, which is why you're reading this now!

-If you'd like to see all the blog posts, check out the [meta-tag:blog] tag - all the posts are collected there, and each post has that tag.
+If you'd like to see all the blog posts, check out the [meta-tag:cgcc-blog] tag - all the posts are collected there, and each post has that tag.
 If you'd like to check out our [drafting and discussion room](https://chat.stackexchange.com/rooms/123200/cgcc-blog-chat), feel free to drop by and ask any questions you have.
-For our very first post, we've decided to write about the basics of language design and development, a topic relevant to a lof of CGCC users who have decided to create their own programming languages.
-Additionally, read to the end to find the first of our recurring sections on underappreciated answers and rarely used but interesting esoteric languages.
+For our very first post, we've decided to discuss whether golfing languages are good or bad for the site, a discussion which has been around since the creation of the site.
+Additionally, be sure to read until the end to see some underappreciated challenges, answers and languages.

 Enjoy!